ahazem/ruby-conf-18-notes/day-1/building-for-gracious-failure.md

 ### Notes

-The talk is divided into several points.
+The talk is divided into four points.

 > "1.
 We can't fix what we can't see."